Data Centers in Tel Aviv

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: The market features over 2 direct on-ramps as of September 2025, enabling high-speed access to 2 cloud regions.
-This includes direct presence for AWS, facilitating hybrid cloud architectures without the latency of backhauling traffic to Europe.
+Direct Cloud On-Ramps: Over 2, enabling access to 2 cloud regions as of September 2025.
+This includes a direct presence for AWS, facilitating hybrid architectures without the latency penalties of backhauling traffic to Europe.

-Internet Exchange Points (IXPs): The Israeli Internet Exchange (IIX) serves as the central nervous system for local traffic, keeping data within borders to reduce hop counts and improve user experience.
+Internet Exchange Points (IXPs): The Israeli Internet Exchange (IIX) serves as the central hub for local traffic, keeping data within national borders to reduce hop counts and improve user experience as of September 2025.

-Bare Metal: High-performance compute is readily available for rapid deployment through global providers such as Hivelocity and Latitude.sh as of September 2025.
+Bare Metal: High-performance compute is available for rapid deployment through global providers such as Hivelocity and Latitude.sh as of September 2025.

 Power Analysis

 Power Grid Reliability: The local grid in major data center corridors like Petah Tikva and Herzliya is well-engineered.
-Facilities typically benefit from redundant supply lines and sturdy, multi-substation support to maintain uptime.
+Facilities typically benefit from redundant supply lines and sturdy multi-substation support to maintain consistent uptime as of September 2025.

 Market Access, Business & Tax Climate